H-274/gleamcord/README.md

 by providing ready-to-use entities to recieve and send data to the API.
 It also comes with some extra useful type for convenience.

 > [!IMPORTANT]
-> This library does not include a web server/framework to recieve or send requests to and from the Discord API.
+> This is a library, not a framework.
+This does not include a web server/framework to recieve or send requests to and from the Discord API.
 > This is intended to allow flexibility when it comes to choosing the best option for your use case.
-> This is also to minimize the number of dependencies in this library.
+> This also helps to minimize the number of dependencies in this library.
 >
 > Examples are made with the wonderful [Wisp Framework](https://gleam-wisp.github.io/wisp/) and deal with Discord's HTTP API